-With over 32 million tourists making their way to Thailand in 2016, the country surely has an attraction for everyone.
+Millions of tourists visit Thailand year after year, and the country surely has an attraction for everyone.
 From sleepy northern cities to a thriving capital and pristine islands galore, the country is eager to please all visitors.
-See what the hype is about with these 20 must-visit Thailand attractions.
+See what the hype is about with these must-visit attractions in Thailand.

 Full Moon Party